AlisonV2/av2-linked-up/README.md

 Automated Code Review on each PR.
 For now, test mode is enable so it doesn't block any PRs.

+### Better Uptime <a name="better-uptime"></a>

+Better Uptime is configured to :
+- Call
+- Send an SMS
+- Send an email

+On incident.
+An incident form is also automatically generated.

 ## APIs used <a name="api-used"></a>